 - promote other strategies to develop management research, teaching and practice, and encourage the development of contextualized fields of inquiry, and

 - facilitate the development of networks amongst academics with common interests.

 - The membership of the Federation shall consist of:

 - Associate members

-- Full membership: The voting membership of the Federation shall consist of established national associations or a federation of (national) associations whose primary objective is the advancement of research and teaching in management or any other business discipline.
+- Full membership: The voting membership of the Federation shall consist of national, regional and/or international (global, worldwide) scholarly associations in the broad management field, including its different domain areas (accounting, business, finance, marketing, OB/HR management, operations management, IT/information systems’ management, strategy, whose primary objective is the advancement of research and teaching in management or any other business discipline.
 Criteria for a full membership are given in appendix 1.

 - Associate membership: Shall be primarily scholarly associations from developing countries with small numbers of scholars in the respective business discipline.
 Delegates may attend council meeting.
 Associate members are expected that they will become full members at some future time, and their associate membership is limited to 3 years.
 Criteria for associate membership are given in Appendix 2.